-This week Ruby Slipper is proud to feature the inspiring Donna Zimbardi from Aquabelle.
+This week Ruby Assembly is proud to feature the inspiring Donna Zimbardi from Aquabelle.
 I discovered Aquabelle this Summer past when my family and I took out a luxurious fully-furnished apartment run by Donna and her family at Aquabelle Rye in Melbourne.
 It was blissful!
 And very stylishly designed, dare I say.
 If you’re thinking of going away in the coming summer months for a spot of sun and sea, I couldn’t recommend Aquabelle highly enough.
-In fact, Donna has a special offer for Ruby Slipper readers.
+In fact, Donna has a special offer for Ruby Assembly readers.

 Like Aquabelle on Facebook